EarthScope/rover/docs/commands.md

 Queries the availibilty service and report a list of requested data availble at the server.

-File arguments must only contain a list of text strings that follow the pattern `net sta loc cha YYYY-MM-DDThh:mm:ss YYYY-MM-DDThh:mm:ss` where the first date-string occurs prior to the second date-string.
+File arguments must only contain a list of text strings following the pattern `net sta loc cha YYYY-MM-DDThh:mm:ss YYYY-MM-DDThh:mm:ss` where the first date-string occurs prior to the second date-string.
 Wild cards of `*` or `?` are accepted to partially or fully replace `net`, `sta`, `loc`, `cha` arguments.

 Input text arguments must contain one or more `net`, `sta`, `loc`, `cha` parameters; missing values, `*`, `?` are taken as wildcards.
 Wild cards are not accepted as starttime or endtime date strings in either file or input text arguments.